 - Balkanize Me: After the shock of the Fourth Crusade, where invaders from Catholic Europe on the way to wrest Jerusalem from Muslim rule instead invaded Constantinople, the Byzantine Empire balkanized as a result of there being not only multiple rival Orthodox Christian claimants to the imperial throne but also squabbling Latin Crusaders who wanted to carve out their own independent territories.
-You had Epiros (northwestern Greece), the duchy of Athens, Naxos, Rhodes, the kingdom of Thessalonica, the principality of Achaea (southern Greece), the Empire of Nikaea (Asia Minor), and the Empire of Trebizond (which despite calling itself an empire at its peak consisted of the southernmost tip of the Crimean peninsula and...well, Trebizond itself and its surrounding areas).
+You had Epiros (northwestern Greece), the duchy of Athens, Naxos, Rhodes, the kingdom of Thessalonica, the principality of Achaea (southern Greece), the Empire of Nikaea (Asia Minor), and the Empire of Trebizond (which despite calling itself an empire at its peak consisted of the southernmost tip of the Crimean peninsula and... well, Trebizond itself and its surrounding areas).
 Some were reincorporated into the Byzantine Empire, but a few like Trebizond would hold out for a while even after the Byzantine Empire was conquered by the Ottoman Empire.

-- Big Bad: To the Arabs, Turks, Sassanid Persians, Cumans, early Rus', Magyars, Bulgarians, Serbs, Normans, and Venetians.
+- Big Bad: To the Arabs, Turks, Sassanid Persians, Cumans, early Rus', Magyars, Bulgarians, Serbs, Normans, Venetians and Latins in general.
 Fought off all of them successfully (though its resources and territory suffered constant reduction, despite a few periods of resurgence) until 1204, when the Venetian-led 4th Crusade conquered Constantinople, dealing the Empire a mortal blow.
 Despite the recovery of Constantinople by Michael VIII Paleologos and much of the Empire's European territories, its resources had been critically depleted, and the Empire was further weakened by civil wars, internal bickering, growing economic dependence on the Venetians and Genoese, and constant two-front wars with the Bulgarians and Turks, leading to the final fall of Constantinople in 1453.

 - Big Good: To Western Europe and Genoa, with a huge helping of Good Is Very, Very Nasty, as detailed below.